NullSec-SIG/YCEP2024-Challenge-Repo/challenges/forensics/Dimensional/README.md

 # Dimensional
 I got this image, but it seems to be cut off..
-It's original dimensions were 223 x 226..
+Its original dimensions were 223 x 226..
 How am I supposed to un-crop an image anyway?

 ## Summary
 - **Author:** Syn Kit